dandi/dandi-cli/DEVELOPMENT.md

 - `DANDI_API_KEY` -- avoids using keyrings, thus making it possible to "temporarily" use another account etc for the "API" version of the server.

-- `DANDI_GIRDER_API_KEY` -- avoids using keyrings, thus making it possible to "temporarily" use another account etc for the Girder version of the server.

 - `DANDI_LOG_LEVEL` -- set log level.
 By default `INFO`, should be an int (`10` - `DEBUG`).

-- `DANDI_LOG_GIRDER` -- log REST requests.

 - `DANDI_CACHE` -- clear persistent cache handling.
 Known values
   are `clear` - would clear the cache, `ignore` - would ignore it.
 Note that for